callstats-io/csio-api-doc/source/includes/_api.md

   disablePrecalltest: true // disables the pre-call test, it is enabled by default.
   siteID: "siteID", // The name/ID of the site/campus from where the call/pre-call test is made.
   applicationIDs: applicationIDs, // applicationIDs object, contains application related IDs.
-};
+  collectLegacyStats: true //enables the collection of legacy stats in chrome browser };
 ```